jamie2210/C1_MS2_DCG/README.md

 19. In hangman, the phrases / words are limited, so to increase the difficulty and longevity of the game, the word will not be revealed if guessed incorrectly.
 20. I want the user to be able to contact me for any reason they feel fit.
 21. I want the user to come to a 404 page and be automatically re-directed to the home page should they enter an invalid url.
-22. I want the user to have a link to my work via my Github respositories.
+22. I want the user to have a link to my work via my Github repositories.

 ## Design